0ptim/DeFiChainWiki/docs/auto/Beginners_Guide.md

 The Jellywallet is the youngest member of the DeFiChain-Wallet-family.
 It is a Chrome-extension.
 So it is great for users who prefer working with a PC or laptop instead of a smartphone.

-Jellywallet also uses a 24-words-seed-phrase.
+Jellywallet also uses a 24-words-seed-phrase which is full compatible with the LightWallet-seed.
+So you can use your wallet with a laptop as well as with a smartphone.

 Usage of Vaults and Loans is not possible as of today.